Table of Contents

 Side-Mount Truck Tool Boxes

-- Pros: Good for storing longer items and offer easy access from the side without reaching over the bed.
+These boxes attach to the side rails of your truck bed, often near the tailgate.- Pros: Good for storing longer items and offer easy access from the side without reaching over the bed.

 - Cons: Can take up valuable bed space and may reduce visibility of other items in the bed.